Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Website

 There’s a reason that Cathedral Rock Trail is one of the most popular things to do in Sedona.
-The massive red butte truly resembles a massive cathedral and the hike up to it offers increasingly spectacular views.
-The hike requires a bit of rock scrambling and gets difficult in some places – especially if you attempt it at midday in summer as I did.
+The massive red butte truly resembles a cathedral, and the hike up to it offers increasingly fabulous views.
+The hike requires a bit of scrambling and gets difficult in some places – especially if you attempt it at midday in summer as I did.

 The hike terminates at the top of Cathedral Rock where, from its spires, the views of the valley below are spectacular.